David-Manniche/TheMarket/readme.txt

     => 044624 - shop> reviews> flooded with errors
-    => 044591 - when seller requests for catalog then in admin> specification group field is not there => 044620 - buyer> share and earn> invite through email> button is not proper
+    => 044591 - when seller requests for catalog then in admin> specification group field is not there => 044620 - buyer> share and earn> invite through email> button is not proper => 044714 - Seller >> shipping profile >> rates > if we save conditions without selecting the radio buttons then some json error is there.

 Enhancements:
     => Tax module upgrade